l1keller/learning-git/basics.md

 * `git status` - I can see this anytime to see the current status of the repository
 * `git add <file> ` - places the file in the git staging area
 * `git commit` - upoads the staged file changes to git
-* `git diff` - shows the difference to an ealier version
+* `git diff` - shows the difference to an ealier unstaged version
+* `git log` - shows the log of your git account